muratk3n/thirdwave/en/README.md

 ---

-Beckley says his method has 8 percentage points more success in predicting results of conflicts, wars (who the winner will be) than CINC.
+Beckley says his method has 8 percentage points more success in predicting results of conflicts, wars than CINC.

 Let's use his method on a few countries,